 As media supporter of the Take a view Awards, The Sunday Times Magazine has always been the first to announce the results and to feature successful images from each year’s competition.

-To celebrate this relationship, now in its tenth year, we are pleased to offer this Award for the favourite image of The Sunday Times Magazine.
+To celebrate this relationship, now in its eleventh year, we are pleased to offer this Award for the favourite image of The Sunday Times Magazine.

 A copy of the Awards book will be given to the overall winner, category winners and photographers of Highly commended images.